-Relative localization methods have several advantages over absolute localization methods.
-Relative Relative localization methods tend to be computationally simple.
-Odometry, for instance, can be accomplished on a two-wheeled differential drive robot in only 14 mathematical operations (7 addition, 4 multiplication, and 3 trigonometric Because relative localization is so computationally simple, it allows for high frequency update rates and implementation on embedded processors or in logic circuitry.
+A benefit of localization methods is that they are computationally simple.
+Odometry, as implemented on ABBY, requires 14 mathematical operations (7 addition, 4 multiplication, and 3 trigonometric, as shown in ).).
+This allows for high frequency update rates and implementation on embedded processors or in logic circuitry.

+dr=r-r0